realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

       _"concrete classes."_
       - also called "implementing classes" or "implementations" of the `Document` class.
-    - An `abstract class` is a template for a _"concrete"_ `class`, and cannot to be instantiated itself, only `extend`-ed and be used as a "general" type to group the "specific" implementing sub-classes.
+    - An `abstract class` is a template for a _"concrete"_ `class`, and cannot to be instantiated itself, only `extend`-ed and be used as a "general" type to group together the implementing sub-classes into a common type.
     - ie: `Document` is the general category (`abstract` idea) of a generic "something to structure and retain data."
     - The `abstract class` is `extend`—ed by the subclass and the subclass methods `override` the superclass methods by implementing the method in any subclass.